donvito/donvito/README.md

 ### Hello, I'm Melvin! 👋

 I'm a Software Engineer using AI to build.
-I am also intereted in local LLMs and Agents.
+I am also interested in local LLMs and Agents.

 Here my projects
 - 📝 [Markdown Editor with AI](https://github.com/donvito/markdown-editor) supports local models with Ollama or LMStudio